yoctoproject/poky/documentation/ref-manual/ref-system-requirements.rst

 Currently, the &DISTRO; release ("&DISTRO_NAME;") of the Yocto Project is supported on the following distributions:

 -  Ubuntu 20.04 (LTS)

 -  Ubuntu 22.04 (LTS)

--  Fedora 37
+-  Fedora 38

 -  Debian GNU/Linux 11.x (Bullseye)

--  AlmaLinux 8.8
+-  AlmaLinux 8

-The following distribution versions are still tested (being listed in :term:`SANITY_TESTED_DISTROS`), even though the organizations publishing them no longer make updates publicly available:
+The following distribution versions are still tested even though the organizations publishing them no longer make updates publicly available:

 -  Ubuntu 18.04 (LTS)

--  OpenSUSE Leap 15.3

 Finally, here are the distribution versions which were previously tested on former revisions of "&DISTRO_NAME;", but no longer are: